-After you determine which ODA classified shellfish harvest and growing area you plan to harvest shellfish from, contact the ODA Food Safety Program at 503-986-4721 to request information for a pre-application meeting.
-ODA will email you a questionnaire to fill out and return prior to the pre-application meeting.
+After you determine which ODA classified shellfish harvest and growing area you plan to harvest shellfish from, contact the ODA Food Safety Program at 503-986-4720 to request information for a pre-application meeting.
+ODA can email you a copy of the shellfish plat pre-application questionnaire or you can print a copy of the shellfish plat pre-application questionnaire.
+Fill the questionnaire out and return prior to to the shellfish programs before the pre-application meeting.
 ODA will arrange the pre-application meeting with the applicant, ODA, Oregon Department of Fish and Wildlife (ODFW), and Oregon Department of Land Conservation and Development (DLCD).
 After the pre-application meeting ODA will provide a plat application packet with instructions to the applicant.
-You can print the plat application and instructions to make sure you fill out the plat application correctly.
+You can print the application instructions to make sure you fill out the plat application correctly.

 Return the following items to ODA:

 - Basic map of the plat lease in the bay with boundaries marked

 How is a shellfish plat lease approved?

 The application process is explained in the plat lease flowchart.

 The pre-application meeting is held before the application is turned in to help the applicant determine a suitable lease location that is more likely to make it through the application process.
 After the applicant turns in a completed application packet the next major step is public comment.
 ODA will provide specific instructions and language for how you provide public notice in your local newspaper, meanwhile ODA will provide copies of your plat application to any interested parties who may then comment either in support of, or in opposition to, your application.
 Interested parties include federal and state agencies, tribal governments, local governments, conservation groups, local shellfish businesses, private businesses and others.
 ODA will review these comments for any that could cause the denial or partial denial of your plat application.